 Internal Reviews

 Internal reviews may use internal resources to explore a product through an assessment.
-The Company typically relies on external resources for pilots and demonstrations in order to leverage outside expertise and maintain the integrity of the savings calculations.
+The Company typically relies on external resources for pilots and demonstrations to leverage outside expertise and maintain the integrity of the savings calculations.
 Internal reviews focus on key questions of uncertainty or policy related to technologies under investigation.
 An internal review can draw on available external resources and data, but will perform the research, analysis, and recommendations internally.

 An internal review is likely to be recommended if: